Dustin Werbeski soul to soul on the air vents.

 What are your favorite cities in the world to skate in?

-New York for it’s classic streets, Tokyo for its futuristic look, Rome for its historic buildings, Delhi for its dated and kind of dirty style & Lima to off-road the ancient Inca highway.
+New York for its classic streets, Tokyo for its futuristic look, Rome for its historic buildings, Delhi for its dated and kind of dirty style & Lima to off-road the ancient Inca highway.

 Edit of Dustin Skating on One Hundos